 Diabetes education provided by a diabetes care and education specialist can help people with all types of diabetes better manage their blood glucose, develop coping skills to address the daily challenges of the disease, reduce the risks for complications, decrease costs by reducing or eliminating the need for medications and emergency room visits, and help find and access cost-savings programs.

 Medicare and most health insurance plans cover diabetes education when it is offered through an accredited diabetes education program, which has met vigorous criteria set by the U.S. Department of Health & Human Services.
 Search for an accredited diabetes education program in your area.

-Diabetes may not have a cure, but you can control it and live well.
-Ask your doctor, nurse practitioner or physician assistant about working with a diabetes educator to learn how to better manage your disease, so it doesn’t manage you.
+Diabetes may not have a cure, but you can manage it and live well.
+Ask your primary care provider about working with a diabetes care and education specialist.